pj-spoelders/CodilityExample/README.md

 # CodilityExample
-C++ Solution for example question : https://app.codility.com/c/run/demo6HURJJ-NWM/

-"This is a demo task.
+C++ Solution for example test : https://app.codility.com/demo/take-sample-test/ "This is a demo task.

 Write a function: